StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-multi-instance-features.md

 # Multi-instance PTP Configurations
 There are two applications used when a StarlingX host is configured as a PTP node.
 The first is ptp4l, which is responsible for running the Best Master Clock Algorithm (BMCA).
-BMC selects the highest
+The BMC selects the highest

 quality incoming time source and determines the role of each configured port (timeTransmitter vs